 1. Let’s begin the adventure!

 Here is a list of must-see viewpoints, to help you navigate your way through this enchanting landscape.
 Please ensure that you have all essential items for hiking and extra batteries for your camera and mobile phone.
 You definitely wouldn’t want to miss capturing that picturesque beauty!

 Hike to the base of Torres del Paine

 Torres del Paine, or the Towers of Paine, require a four-hour trip to the base.
 These giant granite peaks spurt from lake very close to each other, soaring over half a mile into the sky, and greatly resemble a tiger’s teeth.
 These majestic towers rising from a serene blue lake are bound to take your breath away.

-After crossing the dense Lenga, Coigue and Nirre forests and lagoons, this four hours hike will end with a frosty, cool view of the lake and the Grey Glacier.
+After crossing the dense Lenga, Coihue, and Nirre forests and lagoons, this four hours hike will end with a frosty, cool view of the lake and the Grey Glacier.
 Peek into the deep crevices and explore hidden ice caves.
-This is a must if you want to observe a gigantic ice formation up-close.
+This is a must if you want to observe a gigantic ice formation up close.

 Considered to be the most challenging yet most incredible hike, this is a must for diehard trekkers.
-Starting form Cuernos or Lago Pehoe, it requires a total of five hours for a one way trip, out of which the first three hours is a rollercoaster of ascents and descents.
-However, the wondrous view of the hanging glaciers and avalanches at the end, along with the spectacular Paine Grande, Torres del Paine and Los Cuernos surrounding them, will be worth every ounce of your efforts.
+Starting from Cuernos or Lago Pehoe, it requires a total of five hours for a one-way trip, out of which the first three hours is a rollercoaster of ascents and descents.
+However, the wondrous view of the hanging glaciers and avalanches at the end, along with the spectacular Paine Grande, Torres del Paine, and Los Cuernos surrounding them, will be worth every ounce of your efforts.

 If you are an outdoor enthusiast, visiting Torres del Paine National Park will make you feel like a kid in a candy store.
 So if you want to make the most out of your experience, and not regret over missing anything out, be sure to follow these suggestions.